-You should have, or expect to shortly receive, a very good undergraduate degree (at least a UK 2:1 honours degree, or equivalent), in computer science, electronics, or closely related subjects such as mathematics or physics.
+You should have, or expect to shortly receive, a good undergraduate degree (at least a UK 2:1 honours degree, or international equivalent), in computer science, electronics, or closely related subject; e.g. mathematics or physics.
 EU and Overseas applicants should achieve an IELTS score of 6.5 with at least 6.0 in each competency.